Overview

 In the final phase of your project your group will produce a poster that you will present (as a group).
 Your poster will be presented in person and should be printed using Colgate’s free poster printing facilities (linked below).
 You may be creative with the design of your poster (that is, it doesn’t have to strictly follow the template).
 The poster should convey:

-You will present during our final exam slot, Monday May 5, 9-11:00AM, for 1 hour and attend for the other hour.
+You will present during our final exam slot, Tuesday Dec 16, 9-11:00AM, for 1 hour and attend for the other hour.
 A rubric for the final presentation is included below.
 Note your group is assigned the same grade for the presentation.

 Phase Four: Final Artifact